microsoftgraph/msgraph-sdk-typescript/README.md

 # Microsoft Graph SDK for Typescript

-Get started with the Microsoft Graph SDK for Typescript by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your Typescript application!
+Get started with the Microsoft Graph SDK for Typescript by integrating the [Microsoft Graph API](https://learn.microsoft.com/graph/overview) into your Typescript application!

+> [!NOTE]
-> **Note:** this SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
+> The Microsoft Graph Typescript SDK is currently in Pre-Release.
+This SDK allows you to build applications using the [v1.0](https://learn.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
 If you want to try the latest Microsoft Graph APIs, use our [beta SDK](https://github.com/microsoftgraph/msgraph-beta-sdk-typescript) instead.

->
-> **Note:** the Microsoft Graph Typescript SDK is currently in Pre-Release.

 ## 1. Installation